packbackbooks/engineering-docs/careers/software-engineer.md

 * Contribute to technical specifications and requirements.
 * Troubleshoot and debug more complex software issues and identify root causes.
 * Participate in code reviews and provide constructive feedback including opportunities to improve code quality.
-* Work independently on medium-sized tasks and lead small projects.
+* Work independently on medium-sized tasks.
+* Work closely with product to lead small-to-medium sized projects.
 * Participate in design discussions and offer technical insights.
 * Understand and apply software architecture and design principles.